 From the kind-hearted Hedwyn to loveable fool Sir Gilman, a worm-like knight on a mission to restore his honour, it’s impressive how they’ve managed to meld this eclectic cast together.
 They’re a good mixture of serious and light-hearted so it doesn’t become overly macabre but not so ridiculous the more sombre overarching theme loses all impact.
 This isn’t limited to your own team either, you’ll find yourself growing fond of your adversaries as well as you come up against them time after time.

 You might even find yourself in situations where you want to lose and that’s a route you can take.
 Pyre’s story will persist regardless of the result and this will change the narrative accordingly.
 One example is allowing Pamitha’s sister to defeat you so that they may rekindle their relationship in the future.

-There are other choices you can make that will have a fairly small impact on the story too, such as informing Rukey, a dog-like creature, that his moustache doesn’t suit him will see him cut it off and keep it this way for the rest of the game.
+There are other choices you can make that will have a fairly small impact on the story too, such as informing Rukey, a dog-like creature, that his moustache doesn’t suit him.
+He’ll disappear to cut it off and keep it this way for the rest of the game.
 It allows for plenty of different outcomes that will make your playthrough feel unique, even if the main trajectory of the narrative doesn’t change.

 It also gives Pyre replay value if you enjoy exploring different narrative threads.
 The problem is starting a new game is a lot more arduous than it needs to be.
 Instead of choosing to start a new game from the main menu you will have to go to settings and select save slots where you will then be able to start a new game.
 It isn’t a deal breaker but it is needlessly obtuse.